levelhead-wiki/levelhead-wiki.github.io/source/content/tech-list/you-and-the-goods.md

 ### Package Jump
 ![Package Jump](/img/you-and-the-goods/PackageJump.gif#floatright)
-Stand on the Package or a Throw Block and jump from it to reach 1 tile higher (5 total).
+Stand on the Package or a Throw Block and jump from it to reach **1** tile higher (**5** total).
 The crate or package can also be picked up with a down grab immediately after jumping to bring it with GR-18.
+If you do this while sprinting, you can reach **6** tiles in height.

 Tech Demo Video: [Levelhead - Glossary of Advanced Techniques](https://youtu.be/m1AH-9Dm4gk) - Flan